Keys to the Game: Defense

-The Ducks have gotten off to a great start this season on defense, and in the face of major injuries no less.
-Just because the team hasn't seen Kayvon Thibdeaux in the last two games, players like Verone McKinley and Noah Sewell have stepped up to bring the juice.
+The Oregon defense has been good at times, but also shaky throughout stretches of games this season.
+Oregon will face by far the best offense since they faced Ohio State this week, and they'll need to be ready for the physical style that always comes with facing a David Shaw team.

-Here are three keys to the game for the defense against Arizona.
+Here are three keys to the game to look out for on Saturday for Tim DeRuyter’s defense.

 Keys to the Game: Defense